tenx29/resync-parallel-worker/docs/getting-started/parallel-terrain-generation.md

 local timeTaken = endTime - startTime
 print("Parallel execution time:", timeTaken)

+-- Since we know we won't be using the thread pool anymore, we should -- destroy it to free up resources pool:Destroy()
 ```

 In this script, we've created a new thread pool with a maximum of 64 worker threads and added tasks to the pool for each chunk to be generated.